What is a self-charging hybrid?

 What are the cons of driving a hybrid car?

 Once the traffic clears and you head out of town on faster roads, or on the motorway, hybrid cars rely on their petrol or diesel engines to sustain higher speeds.
 Because of this, hybrids lose their economical advantage in these conditions and will often use slightly more fuel than a modern diesel car.

 Because of the small capacity of the battery packs fitted to hybrid models, they can’t travel very far, or for very long, on electric power alone – typically less than a mile.
 If you want to travel for a greater proportion of the time using just electricity, a plug-in hybrid model is more suitable, as most of these can be driven for 20-30 miles without the conventional engine kicking in.
 To achieve this, plug-in hybrids require a much larger battery pack that requires charging from a mains supply or public charging point, but they're also significantly more expensive to buy as a result.

 Lastly, driving a hybrid car may not suit all drivers, particularly enthusiasts.
-With an automatic gearbox, engine and even eco-tyres all designed to save fuel, hybrid models aren’t going to appeal to devotees of hot hatchbacks or sports cars.
+With an automatic gearbox, engine and even eco tyres all designed to save fuel, hybrid models aren’t going to appeal to devotees of hot hatchbacks or sports cars.
 However, times are changing, and hybrids are becoming far better to drive and much faster.
-A world where sports cars and even supercars are fitted with hybrid technology is already on our doorsteps.
+A world where sports cars and even supercars are fitted with hybrid technology is already here.